SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

-\textbf{Optimization Cost.} Similar to Bartolomei et al.~\cite{Bartolomei20IROS}, the total cost function, $C_{total}$, is represented as the weighted sum of the cost functions for different purposes.
-To reduce computational load, we optimize the position and yaw separately by minimizing two disjoint sub-objectives rather than the full $C_{total}$:
+\textbf{Optimization Cost.} Following Bartolomei et al.~\cite{Bartolomei20IROS}, we represent the total cost function $C_{\mathrm{total}}$ as a weighted sum of cost terms serving different purposes.
+To reduce computational load, we optimize the position and yaw sequentially by minimizing two disjoint sub-objectives rather than the full $C_{\mathrm{total}}$:

 where the superscripts, $\mathbf{p}$ and $\psi$, indicate that the terms are evaluated on the position and yaw trajectory, respectively.
-We are going to drop the superscript for brevity.
-The coefficients $\lambda_{(\cdot)}$ balance five components: $C_{wp}$ penalizes deviation from the given waypoints, $C_{fov}$ rewards keeping reliable scene coordinates within the camera’s field-of-view (FOV), $C_{eq}$ enforces the trajectory starts from the given initial velocity, acceleration, and jerk, $C_{ie}$ enforces the specified velocity and acceleration bounds, and $C_{s}$ promotes smoothness of the trajectory.
+For brevity, we will drop the superscripts in the following.
+The coefficients $\lambda_{(\cdot)}$ balance five components: $C_{\mathrm{wp}}$ penalizes deviation from the given waypoints, $C_{\mathrm{fov}}$ rewards keeping reliable scene coordinates within the camera’s field-of-view (FOV), $C_{\mathrm{eq}}$ enforces the trajectory starts from the given initial velocity, acceleration, and jerk, $C_{\mathrm{ie}}$ enforces the specified velocity and acceleration bounds, and $C_{s}$ promotes smoothness of the trajectory.